sanitswain/java8tips/parallelization.rst

 Parallel Streams
 ----------------
 A `parallel` Stream is a stream that splits its elements into multiple chunks, process each chunk with different thread.
 Thus you can automatically partition the workload of a given operation on all the cores of your multicore processor and keep all of them equally busy.
-Getting parallel stream is very easy, calling ``parallelStream()`` method on collection classes or ``parallel()`` method on sequential stream returns a parallel stream as demonstrated below.
+Getting parallel stream is very easy, just calling ``parallelStream()`` method on collection classes or ``parallel()`` method on sequential stream returns a parallel stream as demonstrated below.

 ::